pdjr-signalk/pdjr-skplugin-devantech/README.md

             <p>
             Required string value giving a name which will be used to identify the channel in Signal K.
-            This name <em>must</em> begin with either 'R' to identify a relay output channel or 'S' to identify a switch input channel.
+            This name <em>must</em> begin with either 'R' (or 'r') to identify a relay output channel or 'S' (or 's') to identify a switch input channel.
             The remainder of the index name must be sufficient to ensure uniqueness within the relay or switch channel collection of the containing switchbank.
             There are advantages to making <em>index</em> a value of the form '<em>Tnn</em>' where <em>T</em> is either 'R' or 'S' and <em>nn</em> is the associated DS channel address.
-            For example, 'R01' would this identify relay 1 on the associated DS device, whilst 'S03' would identify digital input channel 3.
+            For example, 'R01' would identify relay 1 on the associated DS device, whilst 'S03' would identify digital input channel 3.
             </p>
           </dd>
           <dt>Channel address <code>address</code></dt>